Robert-Jan Smits: Time at the European Commission

 From July 2010 to February 2018, Smits served as the Director-General for Research and Innovation (RTD) at the European Commission.
 As the director-general, he was responsible for defining and implementing EU policies and programs in the field of research and innovation.

 Smits is considered one of the main architects of Horizon 2020, an EU Research and Innovation program providing €80 billion of funding between 2014 and 2020.
 This program was succeeded by Horizon Europe (with a budget of €95 billion).

 In addition, Smits was closely involved in the development of the European Research Council, the European Research Area, and the European Strategy Forum on Research Infrastructures.

 Plan S and Open Access

 In 2018, his final year in Brussels, Smits served as the European Commission's Open Access Envoy.
 His role was to ensure that academic publications that result from publicly funded research are widely available and accessible via open access.
-Later that year, this culminated in Plan S. With Plan S, Smit wanted research funded with public money to be made readily available without paywalls or embargoes.
+Later that year, this culminated in Plan S. With Plan S, Smits wanted research funded with public money to be made readily available without paywalls or embargoes.
 In 2022, he and Rachael Pells published the book ‘Plan S: Science, Shock, Solution’.

 In an interview, Smits explains why he considers open access so important: "Open access stimulates innovation.
 The immediate release of publications and data regarding COVID-19 is proof of this: it has helped enormously in the quick development of vaccines and treatments.
 We also have a responsibility to developing countries, for instance, which need to be able to build up a knowledge economy."